sathvikr/cuda-opt/README.md

-# CUDA Optimizer
+# DeepKernel

-A tool for optimizing CUDA kernels and analyzing GPU performance.
+A tool for optimizing CUDA kernels for Tensor cores to enhance developer productivity and power innovation.

 ## Overview

-CUDA Optimizer is a specialized tool designed to help developers optimize their CUDA kernels and improve GPU performance.
+DeepKernel is a specialized tool designed to help developers optimize their CUDA kernels and improve GPU performance.
 It provides analysis, suggestions, and automated optimizations for CUDA code.

 ## Features

-- Automatic kernel analysis
-- Performance bottleneck detection
-- Memory access pattern optimization
-- Thread block size optimization
-- Shared memory usage recommendations
-- Warp efficiency analysis
+- *Searches* state-of-the-art research to identify pathways for optimization
+- *Identifies* multiple candidate kernels before narrowing down to the optimal solution, combining exploration with efficiency
+- *Optimizes* kernel performance for Tensor cores, maximizing performance on modern GPUs

 ## Prerequisites